Senhora do Destino

-Senhora do Destino (English: Her Own Destiny) is a Brazilian telenovela that was produced and aired by TV Globo from June 28, 2004 to March 11, 2005, with a total of 221 episodes.
+Senhora do Destino (English: Lady of the Destiny) is a Brazilian telenovela that was produced and aired by Rede Globo from June 28, 2004, to March 11, 2005, with a total of 221 episodes.
 Replacing Celebridade and being replaced by América.
-Written by Aguinaldo Silva with the collaboration of Filipe Miguez, Gloria Barreto, Maria Elisa Berredo and Nelson Nadotti.
+Written by Aguinaldo Silva with the collaboration of Filipe Miguez, Gloria Barreto, Maria Elisa Berredo, and Nelson Nadotti.
 Directed by Luciano Sabino, Marco Rodrigo, Claudio Boeckel, with general and core direction of Wolf Maya.
-Nazaré Tedesco, Renata Sorrah's character, is the great villain of the plot, and entered the history of Brazilian television drama as one of the best known and cruel villains of Brazilian soap operas.
+Nazaré Tedesco, Renata Sorrah's character, is the great villain of the plot and entered the history of Brazilian television drama as one of the best-known and cruel villains of Brazilian soap operas.

 Featured Suzana Vieira, José Wilker, Carolina Dieckmann, Eduardo Moscovis, Letícia Spiller, José Mayer, Leonardo Vieira, Débora Falabella, Marcello Antony, Dan Stulbach, Tania Khalill, Carol Castro, Dado Dolabella, Marília Gabriela, José de Abreu, Leandra Leal and Renata Sorrah in leading roles.

 Production

-The telenovela had provisional title of Dinastia.
+The telenovela had the provisional title of Dinastia.
 But one businessman registered the mark before, and two months before its debut had its name changed to Senhora do Destino.
 Carolina Dieckmann and Adriana Esteves participated in the first phase, playing the characters Maria do Carmo and Nazaré Tedesco respectively.
 The first recordings started in May 2004.
 Dieckmann returned to the second phase of history to play Maria do Carmo's stolen daughter.
 Along with her, actress Renata Sorrah also appeared in the telenovela.
-Their first scenes in the second phase aired on the July 24, 2004 episode.
+Their first scenes in the second phase aired on the July 24, 2004, episode.

 The telenovela had a first phase of four episodes showing the theme of military dictatorship in Brazil.
-After that, the story takes place at a fictional time, which had characteristics of the early 1990s and the 2000s, as stated by the author.
-This has given rise to a number of criticisms, since, due to the age of Maria do Carmo's children (who appear to be between 30 and 35 years old), it is assumed that the story was about 25 years after AI-5 (between 1993 and 1994) and current cars were shown, the real as currency, adopted only in 1994, and merchandising of non-existent products at that time.
+After that, the story takes place in a fictional time, which has characteristics of the early 1990s and the 2000s, as stated by the author.
+This has given rise to several criticisms, since, due to the age of Maria do Carmo's children (who appear to be between 30 and 35 years old), it is assumed that the story was about 25 years after AI-5 (between 1993 and 1994) and current cars were shown, the real as currency, adopted only in 1994, and merchandising of non-existent products at that time.
 The first phase of the plot lasted only the first two episodes.
 From the third episode, aired on June 30, 2004, the second phase begins.